zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/global-configuration/command-line-arguments.md

 ### -enable-preview-policies

 Enables preview policies.
 This flag is deprecated.
-To enable OIDC Policies please[-enable-oidc](#cmdoption-enable-oidc) instead.
+To enable OIDC Policies please use [-enable-oidc](#cmdoption-enable-oidc) instead.

 Default `false`.
 &nbsp;